 A similar reasoning process also applies to the Transport Agent.
-The above example shows how an agent reacts in a negotiation process depends on its attitude towards the other agent regarding this issue, and also is affected by the other tasks on it agenda.
+The above example shows how an agent reacts in a negotiation process depends on its attitude towards the other agent regarding this issue, and also is affected by the other tasks on its agenda.
 The more cooperative an agent is, the more it will sacrifice its own utility for the other agent's utility increase.
 This integrative negotiation mechanism enables the agent to manage and reason about different cooperative attitudes it could have with another agent regarding a certain issue.

-5. EXPERIMENT
+5. EXPERIMENTAL RESULTS

 The example in Section 4 shows that an agent needs to sacrifice some of its own utility to be cooperative with another agent.
-The question is: Could cooperative agents make the social welfare10 better?
+The question is: Can cooperative agents improve social welfaresocial welfare?
 Is it always true that a cooperative agent could improve the social welfare?
 When should an agent be cooperative and how cooperative it should be?

-To explore these questions, the following experimental work was done based on the scenario described in Section 411.
-Hardware Producer Agent has a choice of three different attitudes toward Computer Producer Agent: completely-cooperative (C), half-cooperative (H), and self-interested (S), Transport Agent has the same three choices, so there are 9 combinations: SS (both agents are selfinterested), SC (Hardware Producer Agent is self-interested while Transport Agent is completely-cooperative), SH (Hardware Producer Agent is self-interested while Transport Agent is half-cooperative), HS, HC, HH, CS, CH, CC.
+To explore these questions, the following experimental work was done based on the scenario described in Section 4 where Hardware Producer Agent has a choice of three different attitudes toward Computer Producer Agent: completelycooperative (C), half-cooperative (H), and self-interested (S), Transport Agent has the same three choices, so there are 9 combinations: SS (both agents are self-interested), SC (Hardware Producer Agent is self-interested while Transport Agent is completely-cooperative), SH (Hardware Producer Agent is self-interested while Transport Agent is half-cooperative), HS, HC, HH, CS, CH, CC.
 The data is collected over 48 groups of experiments; in each group of experiments, the agents work on the same incoming task set under the nine different situations.
 The tasks in each set for each group experiment are randomly generated with different rewards, deadlines and early reward rates within certain ranges.